Operating Leverage: A Comprehensive Definition

 Risks Associated with High Operating Leverage

-While high operating leverage can lead to high profits, it also comes with increased risks:
+High operating leverage can lead to high profits but also carries increased risks:

 - Increased Volatility: Profits can swing dramatically with small changes in sales.